 A Performance Envelope is calculated by measuring a broadcaster's performance against that of other broadcasters in each genre, based on five weighted factors: audience success – total hours tuned, audience success – original first run, historic performance, regional licensing and digital media investment.
 The CMF calculates each broadcaster's share of credit annually for the performance factors by language and genre.
 Each broadcaster is then allocated a corresponding share of available CMF funding, which is then directed to eligible productions.

-- Performance Envelope Allocations
+- Performance Envelope Allocations 2016-2017

-- Performance Envelope: Credit Shares by Factor
+- Performance Envelope: Credit Shares by Factor 2016-2017

-- Broadcaster Corporate Groups
+- Broadcaster Corporate Groups 2016-2017

-The allocated flex amount (of 50%) can be used for supporting productions of any eligible genre.Broadcasters with an envelope of less than $2.5 M in both languages combined were granted 100% genre flexibility as well as exemption from the 15% In-house/Broadcaster-affiliated cap and 2ER documentary cap in order to enable them to better leverage their envelope allocations.
+The allocated Flex Amount (of 50%), shown in the broadcaster allocations above, can be used for supporting productions of any eligible genre.
+Small (as defined in the Performance Envelope Manual) and educational Broadcasters were granted 100% genre flexibility as well as exemption from the 15% In-house/Broadcaster-affiliated cap in order to enable them to better leverage their envelope allocations.